leodeslf/leaf/summaries/ui-ux-design-specialization/visual_elements_of_user_interface_design.md

 An interface should be based on:

-- Real world knowladge (analog models).
+- Real world knowledge (analog models).
 - Learned behaviour (conventions).
 - Cause and effect (action / reaction).
-- Consistency (logic / systematic).
+- Consistency (logical / systematic).
 - Seamless (speed and ease).
 - Immediate intuition (a few teach a lot).
 - Fulfillment (payoff / results).